ardeois/style-components-slow-compilation/README.md

 ```

 ### Results
-The file takes 19 second to compile and the generated `index.d.ts` is 1.2 MB:
+The file takes 19 second to compile and the generated declaration file `index.d.ts` is 1.2 MB:

 ```
 $ ls -lah dist